-In Tasmania's south, Hobart's excellent deep water port is the arrival and departure point for many sailing expeditions, with berths at central docks just a short stroll from historic Salamanca and the CBD.
+Hobart's deep water port is also the arrival and departure point for many sailing expeditions with berths at central docks just a short stroll from historic Salamanca and the CBD.